MikeVH73/loxconnectpro/SYSTEM_REFERENCE.md

 - **File Attachments**: Upload/download with progress using FileUpload component
 - **Customer Consistency**: Uses customer IDs throughout
 - **Attachment Interface**: Proper FileData interface with id, uploadedAt, uploadedBy fields

+**Save and Navigation Guarantees (Aug 2025)**:
+- Adding a product triggers an immediate autosave flush to capture quick navigations
+- Any edits to product rows mark the form dirty immediately
+- Empty/draft product rows are filtered out:
+  - On load, quote requests normalize products and drop rows with both empty `catClass` and `description`
+  - On save, draft/empty rows are excluded from persistence
+- Leave protection uses a stable save-function reference and awaits save completion before navigating when user chooses to save

 ## 💬 **MESSAGING & NOTIFICATIONS**